Edwardsburgh/Cardinal: Domville Station

 Domville Station was the name given to a small community which was located north of New Wexford and Prescott Junction, at the western border of the township.
 The community got its name due to its proximity to the village of Domville and the fact there was a small train station built here in the 1850s.
 Despite having no established businesses, residents living here felt the need to distinguish their community as the low, swampy land made the rest of the township inaccessible by road for many months of the year.
 Residents relied on neighbouring communities for their services.

 Domville Station was an agricultural community, as most residents in the 1800s sustained themselves through family farming operations.
 Until World War I, hops were the main commodity as they could be easily sold to nearby breweries.

 Around 1844, Domville Station became its own school section, section number eighteen in the township.
 A log schoolhouse was then built along Glen Smail Road to serve as the community's school.
 During the mid-1800s, around 50 pupils attended the school on average.
 In 1874, the land holding the log schoolhouse was purchased with a half-acre being sold back to the school board.
 The following year a stone school was constructed to replace the log structure.
-The stone school was referred to as S.S. #18 Knowles School, after the Knowles family who owned the land nearby.
+The stone school was referred to as S.S.
+No. 18 Knowles School, after the Knowles family who owned the land nearby.
 In the early 1900s, attendance decreased so greatly the school was frequently closed and reopened; upon its 1946 reopening, only 8 pupils were enrolled.
 Despite decreasing enrolment, the playground was enlarged in 1950 through a land donation.
 The school closed years later in 1963 when one-room schools were phased out.

 The Domville train station, constructed in 1854, was located along the Bytown and Prescott Railway line at its intersection with Hands Road.
 The station was a red clapboard building, measuring around 10 by 20 ft.
 It was considered a flag station, as it did not have a station master.
 Instead, a cylinder outside of the building contained a flag which one would use to flag down a passing train.
 Inside the station were two long benches and a cooking stove.

 As infrastructure improved into the 1900s, family farms became less profitable and ceased operations.
 The Bytown and Prescott Railway began to shut down in 1966, eliminating the flag stop.
 During the 1970s, much of the land in the community was purchased by the Land Bank, and many homes were subsequently demolished or left abandoned.
 The name Domville Station fell into disuse after the community largely dissolved.
 As of 2016, the land which was once Domville Station consists of a few private homes and a pyrotechnics company, called Hands Fireworks Inc., located on what was once a farm.